adeyie/Email-Spam-Detection/README.md

 - Removed Stop Words: To reduce noise and focus on meaningful words.
 - Stemming: To reduce words to their root forms for better classification.

+After data cleaning, CountVectorizer with ngram_range=(2,2) was applied to extract bigrams from the email body text.
+The generated bigrams provide valuable insights into common word pairings.

 ## Acknowledgements
 * Thanks to the creators of the datasets used.
 * Special thanks to the open-source community for maintaining libraries and resources.